Charlotte Alimony & Support LAWYER

 North Carolina is one of the few states where fault can significantly affect the outcome of your divorce, particularly concerning alimony.
 The courts in this state can deny alimony to a dependent spouse who commits adultery or has engaged in behaviors that led to the end of a marriage or can order an adulterous spouse to pay alimony.
 These are delicate issues, and our lawyer, Jim Warren, is ready to fight to defend your rights.

-Understanding the Different Types of Alimony
+Types of Alimony in North Carolina

 When it comes to alimony, there are various types that can be awarded depending on the specific circumstances of the case.
 It's important to have a clear understanding of these different types to ensure that you are well-informed throughout the process.